-- Utilize business management principles to analyze problems and make decisions. - Apply human resources management principles to analyze problems and make decisions concerning human resources. - Design a system for the administration of wages and salaries. - Apply supervision skills. - Apply the principles and methods of managing the operations function within an organization. - Plan and design manufacturing and service facilities utilizing analytical models and fact-based decision making. - Apply math operations to solve fundamental business problems. - Utilize a personal computer to prepare documents using word processing, spreadsheet, and database software and to perform basic navigation of the Internet. - Prepare financial statements in accordance with generally accepted accounting principles and evaluate the results by performing basic financial statement analysis. - Calculate product costs and break-even point for manufacturing companies and prepare operational budgets using both variable and absorption costing methods. - Demonstrate effective communication skills in writing and speaking in a business environment. - Apply economic theory to analyze social, political, financial, and business problems.
+- Utilize business management principles to analyze problems and make decisions. - Apply human resources management principles to analyze problems and make decisions concerning human resources. - Design a system for the administration of wages and salaries. - · Apply supervision skills. - Apply the principles and methods of managing the operations function within an organization. - Plan and design manufacturing and service facilities utilizing analytical models and fact-based decision making. - Apply math operations to solve fundamental business problems. - Utilize a personal computer to prepare documents using word processing, spreadsheet, and database software and to perform basic navigation of the Internet. - Prepare financial statements in accordance with generally accepted accounting principles and evaluate the results by performing basic financial statement analysis. - Calculate product costs and break-even point for manufacturing companies and prepare operational budgets using both variable and absorption costing methods. - Demonstrate effective communication skills in writing and speaking in a business environment. - Apply economic theory to analyze social, political, financial, and business problems. - Utilize financial tools and techniques to maximize a firm's long-term value. - Develop a marketing plan for a product, using the fundamental elements of the marketing mix.